uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 `<img class="your-custom-class" alt="alt-text" src="image-source.svg" />`

 The whole IMG tag element will now be dynamically replaced by the actual code of your SVG, making the inner content targetable.<br />
-This allows you to target elements within your SVG using CSS.
+This allows you to target elements within your SVG using CSS and JS.

 You can remove all other attributes from the IMG tag as it will disappear anyway.

 There’s a setting to automatically add your class to the IMG tag for you when you're inserting SVG’s in to a post or page, which also removes unnecessary tags.
+Since 2.3.11, you can force all SVG files to be rendered inline with a single checkbox.
+Additionally, you can now choose whether to use the minified or expanded version of the JS file.

 *Featured Images:* If a post/page is saved with your SVG as a featured image, a checkbox will display in the featured image meta box to allow you to render it inline (only if advanced mode is active).

 Please Note: If your SVG isn’t showing, it’s likely that it is being displayed with 0 height and width.
 In this case, you will need to set your own height and width in your CSS for SVG files to display correctly.

-*If you are having any issues, please use the support tab and I will try my best to get back to you quickly*
+*If you're having any issues, please use the support tab and I will try my best to get back to you quickly*

 == Security ==